Opinion | If Biden wins Arizona, Trump is probably done. Here’s what’s happening there.

 The Biden campaign tells me that its modeling shows that Biden has been netting around 46 percent of the ballots that arrived over those three days and have already been counted.
 Trump is getting around 53 percent to 54 percent, the campaign says.

-Overall, Biden is winning the overall votes that have already been counted in Maricopa by 52 percent to 45 percent.
+Biden is winning the overall votes that have already been counted in Maricopa by 52 percent to 45 percent.
 The reason those percentages are better for Biden than the ones during more recent days is likely that many of those votes were sent earlier — and arrived before those last few days — precisely because they come from a more Democratic-leaning constituency that availed themselves of mail balloting more promptly.
 (Nate Cohn suggested a similar possibility on Twitter.)

-Regardless, the Biden campaign’s view is that the remaining uncounted ballots that arrived on those later days or were dropped off on Election Day will likely continue narrowly favoring Trump, just like the already counted ones do.
-But that’s so narrow an edge that it won’t let Trump make up that 93,000 vote deficit.
+Regardless, the Biden campaign’s view is that the remaining uncounted ballots that arrived on those later days or were dropped off on Election Day will likely continue narrowly favoring Trump, just like the already-counted ones do.
+But that’s so narrow an edge that it won’t let Trump make up that 93,000-vote deficit.

 “If that margin holds, out of those 400,000 he’s only going to net 30,000,” Andrew Piatt, a senior Arizona adviser to the campaign, told me.